Tips to reduce your energy usage

 Let’s start with the very simple.
 If you’re studying or working from home, move your desk or chair to the window.
 The natural light is better for your mood and is a perfect place to stare into space while coming up with those lightbulb moments (without the lightbulb).

 While LED lightbulbs might cost a bit more to buy, they’ll save you money in the long term by lasting a lot longer than incandescent or halogen ones.
-And, according to this Guardian article (Jan, 2019), lighting electricity bills could be cut by 90% if all lightbulbs in a property were switched with LEDs.
+Using them in your home could save you around £65 a year on electricity, according to Energy Saving Trust (June 2023).

 Small changes can add up